Mind-Controlled therapy aims to quiet voice spasms

 Summary

-This study is testing a brain-computer interface that gives real-time feedback to help people with laryngeal dystonia control their voice spasms.
-About 40 adults with the adductor form of the condition will try this non-invasive therapy.
-The goal is to reduce voice breaks and improve speaking.
+This study tests a brain-computer interface (BCI) that gives real-time feedback to help people with laryngeal dystonia control voice spasms.
+About 40 adults with a specific type of voice disorder will try this adaptive neurofeedback therapy.
+The goal is to reduce the number of voice breaks and improve speech quality.

 Disclaimer Read more